Description

 Risk and Exploitability

 The flaw can be exploited remotely by anyone able to reach the backend, as no authentication is required.
-Because the EPSS score is not available and the vulnerability is not in the CISA KEV catalog, precise likelihood metrics are unknown, but the lack of any protection makes the risk effectively universal.
-The attacker must be able to issue an HTTP DELETE request to the endpoint, and the vulnerability is not mitigated by network segmentation on its own.
+The EPSS score of < 1% indicates a very low but non‑zero exploitation probability, and the vulnerability is not listed in the CISA KEV catalog.
+Despite the low EPSS, the lack of authentication and authorization makes the risk universal to all exposed instances.
+The attacker must be able to issue an HTTP DELETE request to the endpoint.
 Successful exploitation will lead to data destruction and potential denial of service of the affected indices and storage objects.

 Remediation